slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Absence diminishes small loves and increases great ones, as the wind blows out the candle and fans the bonfire."  -- La Rochefoucauld*
 -->

+> *"Nothing is so necessary for a young man as the company of intelligent woman."
+-- Leo Tolstoy*

+> *"How bold one gets when one is sure of being loved."
+-- Sigmund Freud*

 > *"Love is the absence of judgement."
 -- Dalai Lama*